 - Yes there is a monorail but it’s not the main form of transportation.
 Read more about how the monorail works here.

 - Make sure you don’t miss any rides that are unique to the Disneyland resort.
 Read all about those tips on this post.

 - There are only 2 parks and they are right across from each other.
 You can walk in a minute to the other park.

 - Characters wander around at Disneyland.
 They also do meet and greets in several parts of the park.
-You don’t need a FastPass to meet the characters.
 You just need to locate them in the app, more on that here.

 - At Christmas time there is no separate ticket for a Christmas party.
 Your park ticket includes all the holiday offerings like the parade, fireworks etc.

 Still need help or have questions?